 Quickstart: Build a Table API app with Python and Azure Cosmos DB

-You can Try Azure Cosmos DB for free without an Azure subscription, free of charge and commitments.
-Or, you can use the Azure Cosmos DB Emulator with a URI of https://localhost:8081.
-The Primary Key is provided in Authenticating requests.
+- An Azure account with an active subscription.
+Create one for free.
+Or try Azure Cosmos DB for free without an Azure subscription.
+You can also use the Azure Cosmos DB Emulator with a URI of

 Create a database account